Lee-matod/dev/docs/api.md

 > ### `class` dev.converters.CodeblockConverter
 > This subclasses `discord.ext.commands.Converter`.
 > A custom converter that identifies and separates normal string arguments from codeblocks.
+> Codeblock cleaning should be done later on as this does not automatically return the clean code.
+> E.g: The second string of the returned tuple will start with and end with 3 codeblock back ticks.
+> This may return just the argument without any formatting if an IndexError is raised during runtime.
 >> ### Example Usage
 >> ```python
 >> @bot.command()